thenextcoder/xml-flow/CONTRIBUTING.md

 # Contributing to XMLFlow

-First off, thank you for considering contributing to XMLFlow.
-It's people like you that make XMLFlow such a great tool.
+Thank you for considering contributing to XMLFlow.

 **Working on your first Pull Request?** You can learn how from this _free_ series, [How to Contribute to an Open Source Project on GitHub][contribute]